Common Injuries in High School Athletes, and When to See an Orthopedic Specialist

 As the exclusive medical provider for the Chicago Sport & Social Club, and the healthcare sponsor of a number of high school, professional, and college sports teams, Weiss has specialized knowledge in treating the injuries of young athletes.
 Learn more about our sports sponsorships and affiliations.

-The Sports Medicine Team at the Chicago Center for Orthopedics includes orthopedic specialists in knee, wrist and hand, ankle, and shoulder injuries—all conditions that can be experienced by high school athletes.
+We include orthopedic specialists in knee, wrist and hand, ankle, and shoulder injuries—all conditions that can be experienced by high school athletes.
 The multidisciplinary group also includes non-surgical specialists—sports medicine and osteopathic sports medicine physicians who help athletes stay in the game with holistic approaches to pain and injury management.

 Visit us online or schedule an appointment in our orthopedic clinic.